 Agent disabling does not affect (stop) the build which is currently running on the agent.

 Disabled agents can still run builds when the build is assigned to a special agent (for example, by triggering a custom build).
 This feature is generally used to temporarily remove agents from the build grid to investigate agent-specific issues.

 All agents connected to the server must have unique agent names.

 Only users with certain roles can manage agents.
-See Role and Permission for more information.
+See this article for more information.

-For a build agent configuration, refer to the Build Agent Configuration section.
+For a build agent configuration, refer to this section.

 TeamCity agents are automatically upgraded when needed.
 Typically, this happens when:

 Upon receiving updated files from the server, an agent can schedule a restart.
 The internal agent logic ensures this happens only when necessary, aiming to maintain agent availability and prevent unnecessary restarts.
 For example, the agent remains operational following the download of a new tool version.
 However, a restart is required when the TeamCity server assigns a build dependent on this tool to the agent.